-New: Consider the additional requirements KCSiE 2022 places on schools which informs of the greater responsibilities to ensure wherever possible children can access and use different media platforms safely see KCSiE 2022 paragraphs 128 to 144.
-In particular making further reference to on-line abuse which may be a greater issue when children are not in attendance at school and are engaging in learning remotely and may have limited supervision from parents/carers.
-Has your school provided on-line guidance and support for parents and children to remain free from risk, exploitation, or grooming?
+Killisick Junior School considers the additional requirements KCSiE 2023 places on schools which informs of the greater responsibilities to ensure wherever possible, children can access and use different media platforms safely (see KCSiE 2023 paragraph 142).
+In particular, making further reference to on-line abuse which may be a greater issue when children are not in attendance at school and are engaging in learning remotely and may have limited supervision from parents/carers.